ChamilX/odin-rock-paper-scissors/README.md

 ## Update (20 May 2024)

 Added some DOM manipulation and some basic UI, now instead of using the console, you use buttons to select your answer and the score displays on the page.
-I also removed the `playGame()` function, changed the `playRound()` function, the code was too long before :sweat_smile:, and added the `gameOver()` function to handle the score conditions.
+I also removed the `playGame()` function, changed the `playRound()` function (the code was too long before :sweat_smile:), and added the `gameOver()` function to handle the score conditions.

 ### playRound() Before